suncoast-devs/proposal/README.md

 # On continuing The Iron Yard's legacy in Tampa Bay...

 When The Iron Yard came to St Petersburg in 2014, it brought its mission of connecting people with the craft and lifelong adventure of technology and programming.
-Through its full-time immersive curriculum, our instructors have a proven track record of equipping students with the skills they need to both get started and progress throughout their careers.
+Through its full-time immersive curriculum, our instructors had a proven track record of equipping students with the skills they need to both get started and progress throughout their careers.
 Each of our campus' seven Demo Day events successively brought more and more of Tampa Bay's best technology companies together, looking to bring our graduates into the workforce.

 Our immersive program was a 12-week course with a career-focused curriculum.
 Students learned to create dynamic websites and applications as well as gain an understanding of what it takes to become successful web developers in the industry today.
 Our top-notch career support included soft-skill development like resume and portfolio building, interview techniques, and more.
 This continued to assist alumni as they transitioned from their first junior roles and grew into their own as full fledged developers.